 - (1) The aim of the Master's program is, building on the Bachelor's degree in Geosciences, to educate a scientist that is able to answer questions related to groundwater protection and groundwater management as well as related to remediation of groundwater resources from a geoscientific point of view on the one hand and from a business administration point of view on the other hand.
 Furthermore, the educated scientist should also be able to answer questions related to environmental legislation and general management of geo-resources.
 The person is supposed to be a specialist, versatile and able to collaborate.
-Furthermore, he/ she has to be capable of independently leading projects and of taking on leadership responsibility. - (2) The student should be qualified and motivated to use his/her knowledge and skills in a performance-driven way, independently and as part of a team, to carry out his/her professional duties.
+Furthermore, he/she has to be capable of independently leading projects and of taking on leadership responsibility. - (2) The student should be qualified and motivated to use his/her knowledge and skills in a performance-driven way, independently and as part of a team, to carry out his/her professional duties.
 In doing this, he/she should be aware of his/her overall responsibility as a geoscientist and manager.
-For this, the promotion and development of communication skills and personal qualities play an important role. - (3) The student should be qualified to independently tackle problems in hydrogeology and hydrology, in both scientific and practical contexts.
-Connected to this are exploration and exploitation methods for groundwater, groundwater protection, analysis of goundwater and surface water with regard to questions of water chemistry (field and laboratory methods) as well as the numerical modeling of flow, transport and chemical reactions in aquatic systems.
-All options for subterranean water use are considered, including geothermal use.
-In order to be able to handle data, e.g. in spatial and land-use planning, the intelligent use of databases and geoinformation systems is taught. - (4) Moreover, the student should especially be qualified to solve questions related to business administration and environmental legislation in connection with questions of weighing up competing interests in resource conflicts and in evaluating resources with modern methods.
-The student should be qualified to independently write and evaluate environmental impact studies and to organize and structure public hearings.
+For this, the promotion and development of communication skills and personal qualities play an important role. - (3) The student with specialization in Tectonophysics of Orogeny should be qualified to analyze the coupling between the processes in active and fossil orogens, and to innovatively interpret them by using methods of structural geology, geo-thermo-chronology, geomorphology, remote sensing, and petrology.
+The emphasis of the training is on active orogens, and on the interpretation of the coupling of processes from the mantle to the surface. - (4) The student with specialization in Environmental Geoscience should be qualified to independently work on more complex scientific problems related to the environment.
+Depending on pre-knowledge, modules can be modified in consultation with the responsible for the area of specialization.
+The emphasis of the training is on the interaction with the atmosphere, including questions related to climatology and atmospheric chemistry.
+The overall spectrum allows to perform more responsible activities in the administrative field, or to perform research tasks at centers and universities. - (5) The student with specialization in Hydrogeology/Hydrochemistry should be qualified to independently work on hydrogeological, and hydrological problems in science and praxis.
+That includes methods of investigation and development of the groundwater; groundwater protection; the investigation of groundwater and surface water with respect to questions of water chemistry (field and laboratory methods); as well as numerical modeling of flow, transport, and chemical reactions in aquatic systems.
+What needs to be considered for that, are all alternatives of the use of surface and groundwater, including geothermal use. - (6) If certain prerequisites are fulfilled, the possibility exists to switch to a Ph.D. program (fast track) ahead of schedule.
+More details are given in the Ph.D. regulations.